 8. Grass Market

-This beautiful market I nestled beneath the imposing Edinburgh castle has a fascinating history as city’s main trading hub since 14th century.
+This beautiful market nestled beneath the imposing Edinburgh castle has a fascinating history as the cityâs main trading hub since the 14th century.
 Once bustling with selling cattle, horses, and fresh produce, it also served as a notorious execution site.
-Today, remnants of its dark past, such as the Maggie Dickson plaque commemorating the “Half-Hangit Maggie,” coexist with vibrant shops and cafés, adding an air of intrigue to the area.
+Today, remnants of its dark past, such as the Maggie Dickson plaque commemorating the “Half-Hangit Maggie,” coexist with vibrant shops and cafĂ©s, adding an air of intrigue to the area.
+Edinburgh has plenty of delicious yet affordable meal options – discover them here in 10 Best Cheap Eats Edinburgh | Budget Meals Under ÂŁ15

-The major attractions of this market include
+The major attractions of this market include:

 Harry Potter shops like Museum Context and The Boy Wizard

-Maison de moggy-Scotland’s first cat café.
+Maison de moggy-Scotlandâs first cat cafĂ©.
 A perfect escape for cat lovers, it’s wise to reserve a spot due to its popularity.

-St. Cuthbert’s Church: This stunning Gothic church, dating back to 1127, offers a peaceful retreat with beautiful architecture and views of Edinburgh Castle.
+St. Cuthbertâs Church: This stunning Gothic church, dating back to 1127, offers a peaceful retreat with beautiful architecture and views of Edinburgh Castle.

 West Port Garden: A hidden gem for some greenery, this serene garden is ideal for a picnic or a moment of relaxation, especially during spring and summer.